 FROM JEKYLL TO PELICAN

 The world of hosting options has changed dramatically since 2013.
 I decided to move the hosting from AWS S3 to Cloudflare Pages.
-When new content is pushed to Github a workflow is triggered that builds the site and pushes the site to a branch that is watched by Cloudflare Pages.
-When the branch is updated, the changes are deployed to the live site.
-This is a simple and effective workflow that I can easily understand and maintain.
+When new content is pushed to Github triggers a workflow that builds the site and pushes the site to a branch that is watched by Cloudflare Pages.
+When the branch is updated, Cloudflare deploys changes to the live site.
+This is a reliable workflow that I can easily understand and maintain.

 Learnings